Work at Camp Michigania Walloon

 Staff members are hired to work in a specific program area and share responsibilities for the effective functioning of the Camp as a whole.
 You can expect to work six days per week, and even though working at a family camp offers more off-work hours than a kids camp might, you are still expected to be a role model 24 hours per day.

-Join our email list to make sure you are first to hear when the employment application goes live, and stay in the loop on opportunities to learn more about Camp Michigania.
+Join our email list to stay in the loop on opportunities to learn more about Camp Michigania.
 Simply email email@example.com to be added to the list.

 Basic Requirements for Employment